h2oai/mlops-dai-runtimes/db-mojo-scorer/README.md

  >  Please create a `results.csv` file in the main directory (if it doesn't exist already).

  > It is important for the execution of the above command to have a `results.csv` file in the main dir to save the data processed by the scorer as the code **will not create the file itself if it doesn't exist**.

-Handing Passwords:
-- Support encrypted password

-	Store the encrypted password in the DAIMojoRunner_DB.properties

-	Encrypt the password from Linux command line: (type in the password):

-	echo h2oh2o | base64 -i –

-	Encrypt the password from Windows PowerShell (password passed as h2oh2o)
-[convert]::toBASe64String([Text.Encoding]::UTF8.GetBytes("h2oh2o"))

-	Save the encrypted string to the SQLPassword parameter

-	The password encryption can also be performed by setting the SQLPrompt to encrypt then run java -jar DAIMojoRunner_DB.jar you will be prompted to enter the JDBC password, it will then be encrypted so you can paste it into the properties file.

-- Prompting for password
-	Set SQLPrompt= Enables prompting for the password in the DAIMojoRunner_DB.properties

-	Add the username to the SQLUser line make sure SQLPassword, is set SQLPassword= Set SQLPrompt=true

-Using Environment Variables:
-If the execution environment has variables with the values for the parameters they can be used in the properties file.
-The setting EnvVariables=true must be in the properties file ideally the first line or before substitution is needed.

-Then use the environment variables like this:
-`jdbc:sqlserver://'$ADW_HOST';databaseName='$ADW_DB';user='$ADW_USER';password='$ADW_PWD'`

-Variable names start with $ and are delimited by '

-For example:
-If the environments are:
-`ADW_DB=MyDatabase    `

-`ADW_HOST=127.0.0.1:5033  `

-`ADW_PWD=%@#$^* `
-`ADW_USER=Admin `

-At runtime it would substitute:

-'jdbc:sqlserver://127.0.0.1:5033;databaseName=MyDatabase;user=Admin;password=%@#$^*'

-Using Windows Active Directory
-Some scoring environments want to use the credentials of the user executing the scoring rather than a service account.

-The score can use the AD for this, follow these steps:

-1. Add to the command line:
-   `-Djava.library.path=\sqljdbc_6.0\auth`

-2. Add to the SQLConnectionString `;integratedSecurity=true`

-For example the command line would look like this: `java -Xms4g -Xmx4g -Dlogging=true -Dpropertiesfilename=DAIMojoRunner_DB.properties-MSSQL-Auth -Dai.h2o.mojos.runtime.license.file=c:\DB\license.sig -Djava.library.path=C:\sqljdbc_6.0\enu\auth\x64 -cp c:\\sqljdbc42.jar;dist/DAIMojoRunner_DB.jar daimojorunner_db.DAIMojoRunner_DB`

-The SQLConnectionString in the properties file would look like this: `SQLConnectionString=jdbc:sqlserver://192.168.1.173:1433;databaseName=LendingClub;integratedSecurity=true`

-The SQLUser and SQLPassword would be commented out.